Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 ### Summary

 In this lesson, we learned to think of sagas as a tool to implement a business policy. _An order cannot be shipped until it is both **accepted** and **billed**._ We want sagas to react to messages, evaluate business rules, and make decisions that allow the system to move forward.
-It's generally better to think to sagas as policies then orchestrators or process managers.
+It's generally better to think to sagas as policies than as orchestrators or process managers.

 Using an NServiceBus saga, we designed a state machine to satisfy these business requirement.
 As a message-driven state machine, a saga is a perfect way to implement a business policy, as it describes the conditions that must be satisfied in order to make a decision.